gakkmediabd/IbadatSDK/README.md

 ## Setup

-The simplest way to use SweetAlertDialog is to add the library as aar dependency to your build.
+The simplest way to use IbadatSDK is to add the library as aar dependency to your build.

 [Main/Parent Project Url](https://github.com/)